dpretet/friscv/doc/atomic_ops.md

 - Used an unaligned address to raise an exception
 - Read-exclusive followed by a write non-exclusive to check exclusivity in RAM
 - Concurrent excusive accesses to check exclusivity in RAM
+- Develop a basic kernel, only doing scheduling
 - Write applications
     - https://begriffs.com/posts/2020-03-23-concurrent-programming.html
     - voir les livres / pdf sur le sujet OS et semaphores